ROKS Sokcho

 ROKS Sokcho (PCC-778) is a South Korean of the Republic of Korea Navy (ROKN).
-It was in the vicinity at the time of the sinking of and is reported to have fired shots at a possible target that it identified at that time.
+It was in the vicinity at the time of the sinking of and is reported to have fired shots at a possible target that was identified by it at that time.
 Sokcho was decommissioned on 30 December 2022.

 Design

 Armament

 The ship's armament consists of: